solhuebner/liblognormjava/README.md

 javac test.java && java test
 ```

-And should get the following output:
+And you should get the following output:
 ```
 Loaded liblognorm library
 Loaded sample rulebase